Primal-dual algorithms for multi-agent structured optimization over message-passing architectures with bounded communication delays: Introduction

-where $\varPhi_i$ is smooth, $\varTheta_i$ and $\varPhi_i$ are (possibly) nonsmooth extended real-valued and $C_i$ is a linear mapping.
+where $\varPhi_i$ is smooth, $\varTheta_i$ and $\varPhi_i$ are (possibly) nonsmooth extended-real-valued and $C_i$ is a linear mapping.
 This problem can be reformulated as \eqref{eq:main-prob_intro:RandAsyn} using a consensus reformulation according to the communication graph.
 However, this is deferred to future work.

-\subsection{Motivating Examples}
+\subsection{Motivating examples}

 Consider the regularized logistic regression problem

 where $w=(w_1,\ldots,w_m)\in\R^n$ is the regression vector, $\lambda$ is a positive constant, and the data is distributed between $m$ machines; the pair $(x_{(j)},y_{(j)})_{j\in\mathcal{I}_i}$ represents the data stored at the $i$-th machine.
 The goal is to solve the global minimization via local communications which may be subject to communication delays.
 Clearly \eqref{eq:LERM:RandAsyn} fits into the form of \eqref{eq:main-prob_intro:RandAsyn}: let $g$ represent the separable regularizer, $h_i(v)=\sum_{j\in \mathcal{I}_i}\log((1+ \exp(-y_{(j)}v_j))$ the loss function, $f\equiv 0$ and the rows of $N_i$ consisting of $x^\top_{(j)}$ for $j\in\mathcal{I}_i$.
 In this formulation the coupling is through the linear terms (\cf \cref{sec:generalL:RandAsyn}).
 Distributed elastic net problem is another such example with $h_i$ representing the squared loss, $N_i$ the locally stored data, $g$ the elastic net regularizer and $f\equiv 0$.
 Note that in both examples $g_i$ is strongly convex and $h_i$ is continuously differentiable with Lipschitz continuous gradient, satisfying the requirements of \cref{sec:generalL:RandAsyn} for the cost functions.